Wind of 120 days

 It is so called because it lasts for four months.
 The typical wind speed is 30–40 km/h or less, but it can occasionally exceed 100–110 km/h.
 Strong speeds are caused by the topography surrounding the region.

 The wind moves fairly consistently south-to-southeastward;

 along with the shamal, it is one of two well-known winds in Iran.

 During the "depression of Sistan", the four months when the wind is strongest, winds from northern Afghanistan and from the deserts of eastern Iran and western Afghanistan combine, resulting in accelerated high-pressure winds blowing from the central Iranian deserts toward Sistan and Baluchestan Province.

 The 120-day wind affects all of the Helmand Basin, but Sistan receives stronger winds as they intensify between the mountains of Iran and Afghanistan.
 The wind is relatively hot and carries abrasive sand particles.

 It causes evaporation in the Sistan Basin, contributing to drought in the region.

 Environmental impact

 Wind intensity

-Flora in the Sistan Basin is negatively impacted by the intensity of the 120-day wind and by blown sand associated with it.
+Flora in the Sistan Basin is negatively affected by the intensity of the 120-day wind and by blown sand associated with it.

 The wind can reach speeds of 10 m/s at 10 m above ground level and up to 20 m/s 300–500 m above ground level.

 This can have a significant effect on crop transpiration.

 Natural formations, such as gorges, act as shelters or blockades to protect flora.

 A gorge on the northwest border of the region provides protection for palm groves used by people in the area.

 The wind has the potential to cause breaches in dams on the Helmand River, leading to flooding.

 If river levels are too low, this can also contribute to drought.

 Sistan and Baluchestan Province reaps some benefits from the wind, including the elimination of stagnant water.